-- 1. Be told why your choice is not safe. - 2.
-Be reminded that your choice of behaviour is not safe. - 3.
-Have some time out to think about your choice at an appropriate time. - 4.
-Discuss your choice with Ms Roberts, Mrs Penton, Mrs Shippam or Mrs Green who will work with your teacher to decide the next steps to help you make your behaviour safe. - 5.
-Go to Mrs Oustayiannis.
+- 1. Be told why your choice is unsafe. - 2.
+Be reminded that your choice is unsafe. - 3.
+Have some time to reflect on your unsafe choice with adult support at an appropriate time. - 4.
+Reflect on your unsafe choice with Mrs Walsh, Mrs Jarvis or Mrs Shippam who will work with your teacher to decide the next steps to help you make your behaviour safe. - 5.
+Reflect on your unsafe choice with Mrs Walsh or Mrs Green. - 6.
+Reflect on your unsafe choice with Ms Roberts.

-Parents are informed of their child's behaviour as soon as is deemed appropriate by the class teacher but at the 'Thinking time/time out' stage at the latest.
-When a child's behaviour reaches level 4 and Phase Leaders are involved details of the behaviour and actions taken will be recorded on the child's record via our school information management system.
+Parents are informed of their child's behaviour as soon as is deemed appropriate by the class teacher but at the 'reflection time' stage 3 at the latest.
+When a child's behaviour choices reach level 4 and Phase Leaders are involved details of the behaviour and actions taken will be recorded on the child's record via CPoms.

-There are times when a child's choice of behaviour will mean that consequences will bypass stages 1, 2 & 3 and a member of the Senior Leadership Team will become involved immediately.
+There are times when a child's unsafe behaviour will mean that consequences will bypass stages 1, 2 & 3 and a member of the Senior Leadership Team will become involved immediately at stage 4.
 These types of unsafe behaviour include:

-- Physically and deliberately hurting another child leaving a mark, bruise or cut; biting; fracturing a bone (which may or may not show a mark) - Using deliberate, threatening verbal aggression at a child or an adult - Swearing (including written comments and non-verbal gestures) at a child or a member of staff - Physically and deliberately hurting an adult - Attempting to leave the school premises unaccompanied - Wilful damage of school or personal property
+- Physically and deliberately hurting another child or adult leaving a mark, bruise or cut; biting; fracturing a bone (which may or may not show a mark) - Using deliberate, threatening verbal aggression at a child or an adult - Swearing (including written comments and non-verbal gestures) at a child or adult - Spitting at another child or adult - Attempting to leave the school premises unaccompanied - Wilful damage of school or personal property